George Beverly Shea: Marriages and children

-It has been 20 years of bliss.
-I was a widower for 10 years in a suburb of Chicago and that's a long time.
-When we were over in Korea in 1984, Billy brought me into his room and said, 'I've been talking to Ruth, my wife, in Montreat this morning on the phone and we think that 10 years is enough,' and so he mentioned Karlene's name.
-Mr. Graham didn't do the service.
-We had the pastor of our church here and he put on his nice robe and we were married in Billy's home.

 Shea, who became a naturalized American citizen in 1941, and his wife, Karlene, who was 33 years his junior, lived in Montreat, North Carolina, on the same road as Billy Graham's home.

 Death

-A centenarian, Shea died on April 16, 2013 at the age of 104 from complications following a stroke.
+A centenarian, Shea died on April 16, 2013, at the age of 104 from complications following a stroke.
 He was buried on the grounds of the Billy Graham Library in Charlotte, North Carolina.

 A reed organ owned by Shea now belongs to Art Robinson.

 Ministry

 New York (1929–1939)

 As a result of the recommendation of American opera baritone John Charles Thomas (born 6 September 1891 – died 13 December 1960), Shea studied singing under Gino Monaco, Thomas's own vocal coach.

 While working for Mutual Life in New York City Shea appeared on an amateur hour program hosted by Fred Allen on NBC radio.
 Despite losing to a yodeler, Shea earned second place, and a spot singing popular music on Allen's program, probably a precursor to Allen's Town Hall Tonight.
 Although Shea "impressed the critics and scores of fans", he still didn't feel he had discovered a direction for his life.

 In 1933 a network radio director heard Shea sing and arranged an audition to sing popular secular songs for Your Hit Parade, a national program with the Lyn Murray Singers broadcast on the NBC network.
 Shea passed the audition and was offered a job, but reluctantly turned the position down because he didn't feel right about performing secular music.

 Shea sang regularly on radio station WHN, and on Erling C. Olsen's Meditations in the Psalms broadcast on radio station WMCA, as well as doing 30-minute programs from 7-7:30 am on WKBO in Jersey City, New Jersey.
 Shea also appeared on WKBO's "the Old Fashioned Gospel Hour."

 Shea sang on the Young Person's Church of the Air radio program, which had been started by Percy Crawford (1902–60) in Philadelphia in 1931 on Radio station WIP.